georgegillams/vpn-zoom/PRIVACY.md

-# Privacy Policy - VPN Zoom Checker
+# Privacy Policy - VPN Video Checker

-The VPN Zoom Checker does not collect any information from your device.
+The VPN Video Checker does not collect any information from your device.